Suriname: Natural Landscape

 Islands

-Suriname has a few islands, although mostly small and uninhabited.
+Suriname has a few islands, although they are primarily small and uninhabited.
 The largest island in Suriname is Bigi Speight Island, located in the Atlantic Ocean, about 15 km (9 mi) off the coast.
 It has an uninhabited area of about four sq km (1.5 sq mi).
 The island is primarily covered in mangroves and is a popular nesting ground for seabirds.

 Other islands off the coast of Suriname include: